dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 status using the *dataApprovals* resource.
 Approval is done per data approval workflow, period, organisation unit and attribute option combo.

-A data approval workflow is associated with a period type which defines the frequency of approval, an optional category combination, data approval levels which the workflow applies to and data sets which are covered by the workflow and used for data collection.

     /api/33/dataApprovals

+A data approval workflow is associated with several entities:

+* A period type which defines the frequency of approval
+* An optional category combination
+* One or many data approval levels which are part of the workflow
+* One or many data sets which are used for data collection

 ### Get approval status